 As you can see in the example below, the podcast’s site/homepage shows the title, description, and the different episodes (more on that later) –

-When searching further, you’ll find results of singular episodes as well, and the episode URLs can display the different episodes in custom pages:
+When searching further, you’ll find results of singular episodes as well.
+The episode URLs can display the different episodes in custom pages:

 4. Connect your site to the Google Analytics and Google Search Console platforms